-Flight Lieutenant Evan Campbell Devine (J/5705) served in the Royal Canadian Air Force during World War Two.
+Flight Lieutenant Evan Campbell Devine (J/5705) served in the Royal Canadian Air Force during the Second World War.
 He was the son of Evan Wellington Devine and Muriel Eleize Devine of Grand Valley, Ontario, Canada.
 He was the husband of Mary Joan Devine of Orillia, Ontario, Canada.

 The crew was from Royal Canadian Air Force 422 Squadron flying with the Royal Air Force Coastal Command.
-The mission for the day was a convoy patrol over the Atlantic Ocean.
+Their mission for the day was a convoy patrol over the Atlantic Ocean.
 The plane came down on flat ground near Cashelard, Co.
-Donegal.
-The impact started a fire, which burned out the forward section and wings of the plane.
+Donegal causing a fire, which burned out the forward section and wings of the plane.

-Evan Campbell Devine’s grave is in Plot 2, Grave 51 of Irvinestown Church of Ireland Churchyard, Irvinestown, Co.
+Evan Campbell Devine’s grave is in Plot 2, Grave 51 of Irvinestown Church of Ireland, Irvinestown, Co.
 Fermanagh.
 His headstone bears the inscription:

 He that believeth in me, though he were dead, yet shall he live.
 St. John XI.25.